grellyd/grellyddotcom/content/writing/2023-02-17-advice-for-a-first-year.md

 Go, React, Rust, Typescript, and more!

+I’m trying to apply as a first year with no past work experience, how should I try to stand out?

+Bluntly, it’s hard.
+As someone whose looked at a lot of resumes, experiences really matter.
+However they do not have to be work.
+Class projects, personal projects, initiatives outside of school, those all count.

+Thank you for being frank with this
+Have you worked with any first year interns?

+Getting internships as a first year is hard.
+I don’t think I’ve ever hired one nor worked with one.
+Since first years are generally competing for the same spots as more advanced year students, the more experienced folks generally win out.
+Sadly, we only have a limited number of folks we can hire.
+For the few first years I’ve seen meet with success, at 1Password and beyond, they have a passion for the company’s problems space plus relevant extra curricular experiences.
+Eg: for a game development studio, the student goes to game jams and has launched an indie title.
+As an important call-out, success, while nice, generally matters less than what the student learned along the way, and how they can speak to how they have changed because of their experiences.

+Also to be clear, I’m not a hiring manager, so please take all this with a few grains of salt.
+Your experience and the demands of the hiring manager may differ from what I’m relating here.
+However I’ve personally found these things to be true.

+Ahh I see, I really appreciate your thoughts still though!
+When you were in university, what sort of experience did you learn from the most?

+Hackathons and other practical experiences.
+The Global Game Jam takes place at UBC yearly, plus NWHacks, and bunch of others.
+My team’s generally did quite well, including winning the Vancouver Startup Week Havkathon one year.
+We also occasionally did quite poorly.
+Both were immensely valuable.
+The experiences of trying to build something viable in a short period of time outside the constraints of class taught me so much about bringing a product to market and developing a software system quickly.

+Oh I attended NWHacks!
+Didn’t finish in time, but I’ll make sure to attend more hackathons Thanks for your super detailed replies btw,
+I feel like I’m getting the tri-mentorship without even signing up for it haha

+Haha happy to help!
+I was a Tri-mentor for years and participated in many UBC CS community programs.

+You’re also asking good questions that I’m sure quite a few others like yourself also have.
+I might even write up a summary of what we’re talking about here into a more shareable format.
+Anything you’ve been wondering that we haven’t covered?

+I think that’s all the questions

 ## Tri Convo

+> When you were first applying to internships, what questions did you have that you wish you’d had answers to?b

 I think the biggest thing especially in terms of finding the first internship is showing interest. you generally dont have a lot of relevant experience and neither do first year/second year courses really show relevant experience